benmolin/benmolin.github.io/README.md

 ### Bulk Screener

-For organizations that would like to screen client's in bulk, there is a [bulk screener here](https://www.snapscreener.com/bulk-screener).
-This allows you to upload a full CSV of client profiles, and adds a new row stating whether clients are "likely eligible" or not.
+For organizations that would like to screen clients in bulk, there is a [bulk screener here](https://www.snapscreener.com/bulk-screener).
+This allows you to upload a full CSV of client profiles, and adds a new column stating whether clients are "likely eligible" or not.

 ## Embedding Screener